-- The school will help students learn how to behave.
+- The school will help students learn how to behave and have a clearly defined behaviour curriculum.
 We have legal power to apply a wide range of sanctions to students who break school rules, fail to follow instructions or behave in a way that is unacceptable.

 - Sanctions can include:

 - Issuing of behaviour points

 - Detention

 - Taking away break or lunchtime privileges

 - Regular reporting/check-ins

 - Confiscation of property

 - Removal from lesson(s)

 - Withdrawing participation in a school trip or event

 - Suspension from school

 - Permanent exclusion from school